Rrojaski/Rrojaski/README.md

 ### 🏆 Recent Open-Source Contribution:

 - 🚀 &nbsp; I recently contributed to the open-source project [Anything LLM](https://github.com/MrCausy/AnythingLLM), where my pull request was successfully merged into the master branch.
 You can check out the [PR here](https://github.com/Mintplex-Labs/anything-llm/pull/1771).
-It was a great experience that strengthened my skills in [mention specific skills or areas, e.g., TypeScript, API development].
+It was a great experience that strengthened my skills in React, Angular, Node, Wordpress and latest frontend technologies.

 ### 🧐 More About Me: